xitiomet/irc-gpt-bot/README.md

 ## IRC GPT Bot

-An IRC Bot powered by chatGPT using [KittehIRC](https://github.com/KittehOrg/KittehIRCClientLib)
+An IRC Bot powered by chatGPT

 This is not your typical IRC bot, it does not manage operator status, channel voice or anything administrative.
 It answers questions, greets users and provides summaries using chatGPT